josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

         -   Set the Copy Settings to have concurrency of 10 and execution priority order of OldestFirst.

-    -   Deploy the pipeline.
+    -   Deploy the pipeline

 #### Exit criteria:

--   The sample data copied to the C:\\ drive of your Lab VM has been successfully moved to Azure storage using an ADF copy activity and pipeline.
+-   The sample data copied to the C:\\ drive of your Lab VM has been successfully moved to Azure storage using an ADF copy activity and pipeline

 ## Exercise 4: Operationalize ML scoring with Azure ML and Data Factory